erdbeere/tml/docs/mapformat.rst

 #. layers
 #. envpoints

-Compressed data
+Every item contains the data as defined in `mapitems.h` (see teeworlds source) plus 2 more integers containing the type, id and the item size.
+Type and id is within the first integer.
+To extract the type and id the following formulas are used:

+* type = (type_and_id >> 16) & 0xffff
+* id = type_and_id & 0xffff

+Datas
 ===============
-Eventually the compressed data is stored.
-Image- and tilelayers have an index which tells the position of the corresponding data.
+Eventually the datas are stored.
+The data is compressed using zlib.
+Each item which requires data has an index which tells the position of the corresponding data.
 The compressed data part stores image names, tiles, quads and embedded images.